Ohio: Economy

-Cleveland Clinic is one of Ohio's largest employers and is included in the top hospital systems worldwide.
+The Cleveland Clinic is one of Ohio's largest employers and is included in the top hospital systems worldwide.

 Wright-Patterson Air Force Base, near Dayton, is among the U.S. military's largest bases.

-According to the U.S. Census Bureau, the total number of people employed in 2023 was 5,081,279.
-The total number of unique employer establishments was 255,049, while the total number of non-employer establishments was 909,227.
+In 2023, there were 5,081,279 people employed in Ohio.
+There were 255,049 unique employer establishments, and 909,227 non-employer establishments.
 In 2010, Ohio was ranked second in the country for best business climate by Site Selection magazine, based on a business-activity database.
-The state has also won three consecutive Governor's Cup awards from the magazine, based on business growth and developments.
+Ohio has won three consecutive Governor's Cup awards from the magazine, based on business growth and developments.
 Ohio's gross domestic product (GDP) was $626 billion in 2016.
 This ranks Ohio's economy as the seventh-largest among all 50 states and Washington, D.C.
+In 2025, 99.6% of businesses in Ohio were small businesses, which employed 2.2 million people, or 43.8% of the state's work force.

-Ohio's unemployment rate stands at 4.5% as of February 2018, down from 10.7% in May 2010.
-The state still lacks 45,000 jobs compared to the pre-recession numbers of 2007.
-The labor force participation as of April 2015 is 63%, slightly above the national average.
-As of 2023, Ohio's per capita income was $60,402, ranking 38th in the U.S., and the state's median household income was $65,720.
+Ohio's unemployment rate was 4.9% in May 2025, down from 10.7% in May 2010.
+In 2015, Ohio was lacking 45,000 jobs compared to the pre-recession numbers of 2007.
+The labor force participation in April 2015 was 63%, slightly above the national average.
+In 2023, Ohio's per capita income was $60,402, ranking 38th in the U.S., and the state's median household income was $65,720.
 Also in 2023, 13.4% of the population was living below the poverty line.

-The manufacturing and financial activities sectors each compose 18.3% of Ohio's GDP, making them Ohio's largest industries by percentage of GDP.
+In 2009, the manufacturing and financial activities sectors each composed 18.3% of Ohio's GDP, making them Ohio's largest industries by percentage of GDP.
 Ohio has the third largest manufacturing workforce behind California and Texas.
 Ohio has the largest bioscience sector in the Midwest, and is a national leader in the "green" economy.
-Ohio is the largest producer in the country of plastics, rubber, fabricated metals, electrical equipment, and appliances.
-5,212,000 Ohioans are currently employed by wage or salary.
+In 2009, Ohio was the largest producer in the country of plastics, rubber, fabricated metals, electrical equipment, and appliances.